 All the prophecies of Our Lady came to a tragic culmination after the middle of the 20th century in the false implementation of the directives of the Second Vatican Council.
 These words of the Blessed Mother to Mother Mariana intend a complete Restoration affected by her intervention and this will bring about a new splendor in the Church.
 This glorious restoration must be affected by what Pope Benedict XVI called, "a reform of the Reform."

 Pope Paul VI spoke these words one year before he died:

 "The time has come, now, to definitely leave aside the disruptive ferments, equally

 pernicious in one sense or the other, and to implement fully, according to its right

 inspiring criteria, the reform approved by us in application of the decisions of the

-We firmly believe that when the implementation of the TRUE spirit of Vatican II is realized then all the scattered forces dividing and inflicting such wounds in the Church will be brought to an end and we will experience a complete Restoration.
-In this Spirit of Restoration we cry out the Church’s motto for centuries: "As we worship, so we believe, so we live."
+When the implementation of the TRUE spirit of Vatican II is realized then all the scattered forces dividing and inflicting such wounds in the Church will be brought to an end, we will see this Restoration.
+In this Spirit, we cry out the Church’s motto for centuries: "As we worship, so we believe, so we live."

 Lex Orandi Lex Credendi Lex Vivendi